fbpx

 Most vehicles in Ireland are subject to motor tax, including cars, motorcycles, and commercial vehicles.
 There are also reductions available for certain vehicles, such as electric vehicles.

 The annual rate for an electric vehicle is €120 per year, the lowest tax band for motor tax.
-It is another incentive for drivers to purchase an electric vehicle.
+This is because motor tax is calculated based on vehicle emission levels – another incentive for drivers to purchase an electric vehicle.

 Calculating Motor Tax